ianoshorty/Laravel-Boilerplate/readme.md

 Alter CHANGELOG and README.

-Update gulpfile with correct hostname for site
+Update gulpfile with correct hostname for site.

+Add .env var with config vars.

 ./setup.sh